 What’s Your Choice for Down Under?
 A Guide to Different Underwear Types

-Briefs, boxer briefs, trunks, G-strings – you name it, and there’s an underwear type that fits your needs, desires, whims, occasion, etc. Let’s break things down by men’s underwear type while helping you to decide what type is right for you.
+Briefs, boxer briefs, trunks, G-strings – you name it, and there’s an underwear type that fits your needs, desires, whims, occasion, etc. Let’s break things down by men’s underwear type while helping you to decide which type is right for you.

-The humble, yet still rocking brief
+The humble, yet still rocking, brief

 Briefs come in a variety of styles, including low-rise, mid-rise, and high-rise briefs.
 An underwear’s “rise” refers to where it rests on a man’s waistline.
 Mid-rise briefs rest at the natural waistline, for example.
 High-rise briefs, in which the waistband rests not far below the navel, are best worn with high-waisted pants – it only makes sense.